gmichnikov/untrippd/docs/README.md

 - [ ] Bonus: CSV export of guidebooks.
 - [ ] Bonus: text search of nuggets
 - [ ] Bonus: comment/like nuggets
+- [ ] Bonus: place names in URL's?